nielsenjared/nielsenjared.github.io/content/blog/2021-best-newsletters-web-developers/index.md

 Of the many great newsletters available for web developers, these are the 10 that I find give me a well-rounded perspective on current trends and must-know developments in our field with minimal redundancy and maximal entertainment value.

 _Note: This post is an update from my [Best Newsletters for Web Developers in 2020](http://jarednielsen.com/2020-best-newsletters-web-developers/).
-The changes?
-@TODO

 ## Best Newsletters for Web Developers in 2021